What’s the Difference? The Rolex Explorer II 40mm Vs. The Rolex Explorer II 42mm

 However, one field of gainful employment, or so Rolex seem to think, was being continuously overlooked; the spelunker.

 Those who spend their working lives, or indeed their time off from their working lives, exploring cave systems, do so mostly in the dark.
-In that kind of environment, losing track of the time of day is practically guaranteed, and a watch that tells you only that it’s, say, seven o’clock is relatively useless.
+In that kind of environment, losing track of the time of day is practically guaranteed.
+Also, a watch that tells you only that it’s, say, seven o’clock is relatively useless.
 Is that seven o’clock in the morning or evening?

 Enter the Explorer II.
 The initial reference 1655 launched with a bright orange extra hour hand and an engraved, fixed 24-hour bezel.
-The second hour hand, immediately dubbed the ‘Freccione’ after the Italian for arrow due to its shape, rotated around the dial at half speed, pointing out the time on the brushed steel surround, helping wearers determine between night and day.
+The second hour hand, immediately dubbed the ‘Freccione’ after the Italian for arrow due to its shape, rotated around the dial at half speed.
+This pointed out the time on the brushed steel surround, helping wearers determine between night and day.

 The Dark Horse

-However, in a world that was already being served very nicely in the dual time stakes by the GMT-Master, the Explorer II and its highly specific target market failed to capture much in the way of popular imagination.
+Yet, the world was already being served very nicely in the dual time stakes by the GMT-Master.
+As a result, the Explorer II and its highly specific target market failed to capture much in the way of popular imagination.

 The two series even shared a movement, the Cal.
-1575, a trait that would continue throughout their respective runs, right up to their most recent iterations.
-But whereas the unidirectional bezel on the GMT-Master made it possible to track a second time zone by lining it up with the additional hour hand, the Explorer’s non-rotating surround meant it was little more than a large AM/PM indicator.
+1575.
+This trait would continue throughout their respective runs, right up to their most recent iterations.
+But the unidirectional bezel on the GMT-Master made it possible to track a second time zone by lining it up with the additional hour hand.
+However, the Explorer’s non-rotating surround meant it was little more than a large AM/PM indicator.

-So, it was no match for the GMT on functionality, it was also lagging behind image-wise, and its aesthetics were a more acquired, utilitarian taste as well, compared to the iconic bi-color bezels of the aviator’s piece.
+So, it was no match for the GMT on functionality.
+It was also lagging behind image-wise.
+Also, its aesthetics were a more acquired, utilitarian taste as well, compared to the iconic bi-color bezels of the aviator’s piece.